What is Online Banking Fraud?

 - Increased Security Costs

-- Fraud Prevention: Higher costs to implement advanced security measures and fraud prevention technologies.
+- Fraud Prevention: Higher costs to implement advanced security measures and online banking fraud management technologies.

 - Regulatory Consequences